charlesrono/charlesrono/README.md

 - 👋 Hi, I’m @charlesrono
 - 👀 I’m interested and self-taught on python, SQL, Javascript, Typescript, Kotlin, Swift, Ruby, Rust and Golang
+- 🌱 I am a Jack of all trades with expertise in Ecommerce ,Digital Marketing, Software development , Machine learning, data analytics and Graphic Design.
 - ✨ I'm also an E-commerce Consultant specialized in Amazon,shopify and E-commerce Marketing overall.
-- ✨ I'm also a digital marketing specialist running E-commerce and Finance blogs, keyword researching, copywriting , running ads,optimizing SEO and Backlinks.
+- ✨ I'm also a digital marketing specialist currently running wto blogs an E-commerce and a Finance blog, keyword researching, copywriting ,running ads,optimizing SEO and Backlinks.
 - 🌱 I’m have learnt all of the above languages and currently mastering some on the list.
 - 💞️ I’m looking to collaborate on any projects regarding the above programming languages or any fields mentioned above.
 - ✨ Reach out to me via  X, Fiverr, Upwork or my website.